zowe/docs-site/docs/user-guide/mvd-apptoappcommunication.md

 }
 ```

-In this case, the Recognizer detects whether it is possible to run the `org.giza.explorer.openmember` Action when the TN3270 Terminal application plug-in is on the screen ISRUDSM (an ISPF panel for browsing PDS members).
+In this case, the Recognizer detects whether it is possible to run the `org.zowe.explorer.openmember` Action when the TN3270 Terminal application plug-in is on the screen ISRUDSM (an ISPF panel for browsing PDS members).

 ## Dispatcher